 *Refused to answer my questions and does not self report to the public

-University of Cincinnati has horror stories attached to its name and I have heard multiple clients say they would NEVER birth there again.
-It is a teaching hospital, but why does that have to mean they cant provide respectful care.
-They do have a couple redeeming qualities.
+University of Cincinnati has negative stories attached to its name and I have heard multiple clients say they would NEVER birth there again.
+They do have redeeming qualities.
 They have a Level 3 NICU, and are certified Bag Free.
-They are also beginning a Centering Pregnancy program https://uchealth.com/womens-health/centeringpregnancy/ , which I am totally stoked about.
-Watch this YouTube video and you’ll see how transformative it can be to women’s prenatal care.
-With the idea that the care will be empowered and community based, Im hopeful that their reputation will only improve from here. https://youtu.be/oixaRbS9Tww .
+They also have a Centering Pregnancy program https://uchealth.com/womens-health/centeringpregnancy/ , which I am totally stoked about.
+Watch this YouTube video and you’ll see how transformative it can be to women’s prenatal care. https://youtu.be/oixaRbS9Tww .

 I know that there must be a lot of pregnant people out there who have been working to take care of others during this holiday season.
 Now I want to take care of you!
 Any clients who are due in January or February of 2019 will get 20% off of My Placenta encapsulation services, just for being you.
 That is a $50 value!
 Tell you friends.